0xSendo/CSIT327/README.md

 Run the Installer:

 Open the downloaded installer.
-Select Add Python to a PATH.
-Click Install Now.
+Select Add Python to a PATH (remember the path of your Python) Click Install Now.
 Verify Installation: